harbur/captain/README.md

 ### build

 The relative path of the Dockerfile to be used to compile the image.
 The Dockerfile's directory is also the build context that is sent to the Docker daemon.

+When auto-detecting it will walk current directory and all subdirectories to locate Dockerfiles of the following format:

+- Dockerfile
+- Dockerfile.*

+The build path will be reconstructed automatically to compile the Dockerfile.
+The build context will be the directory where the Dockerfile is located.

+Note: If more than one Dockerfiles are needed on specific directory, suffix can be used to separate them and share the same build context.

 ```yaml
 build: Dockerfile